hailo-ai/Hailo-Application-Code-Examples/README.md

 | `lane_detection` | Lane detection with UFLDv2
 | `object_detection` | Object detection with yolo, ssd, centernet
 | `pose_estimation` | Pose estimation with yolov8
-| `streaming` | Object detection on a streaming input from a camera using OpenCV
 | `super_resolution` | Super resolution with espcnx4, srgan

 </details>